wrightedu/remote-learning/webex-instructor-guide.md

 3. "Start" the meeting to launch Webex
 4. "Start meeting" once ready
 5. You can choose to share your screen, which screen to share, or specific applications to share.
 6. You can now monitor text chat within Webex.
-Depending on your configuration (see additional webex info), students who attend remotely can unmute their microphones and ask questions over the in-room speakers.
+Depending on your configuration (see additional webex info), students who attend remotely can unmute their microphones and ask questions over the speakers.
 7. You can record your class (click the "Record" button)
     - Make sure "Record in cloud" is the selected option
     - When recording, you can choose to "Pause" or "Stop" the recording.